Trump Steaks: 2007 reception

 The New York Post conducted a blind taste test and compared Trump Steaks with mail-order porterhouses from Peter Luger Steak House and three New York City establishments.
 Trump Steaks earned a rating of 7.5 out of 10 (with the high cost of Trump Steaks noted), losing to 35 $/lb mail-order porterhouses from Peter Luger with a rating of 9.5, but a higher rating than the Greenwich Village butcher and the Ottomanelli Brothers.
 Tad's Steaks, a cheap steak cafeteria, received "This cow should be ashamed".
 The Associated Press and The Oklahoman wrote positive reviews of the steaks, but also noted the high price.
 The Palm Beach Post panelists best rated the Angus-certified and prime-graded bone-in rib-eye against choice-graded bone-in rib-eyes and prime-graded Publix, giving the steaks an "A" and writing "Trump isn't kidding.
 Our panelists could barely believe how flavorful and tender the 16 oz bone-in rib-eye was."
 However, the high price of the steaks was also noted (the others were 9-16 $/lb).
-Gourmet magazine opined, "these steaks are wholly mediocre".
+Gourmet opined, "these steaks are wholly mediocre".

 2016 U.S. presidential election

-In August 2015, TIME magazine included Trump Steaks on a list of Trump business failures.
-In December 2015, during the 2016 U.S. presidential campaign, a Super PAC supporting John Kasich produced an ad mocking Trump Steaks.
+In August 2015, Time magazine included Trump Steaks on a list of Trump business failures.
+In December 2015, during the 2016 U.S. presidential campaign, a super PAC supporting John Kasich produced an ad mocking Trump Steaks.
 On February 10, 2016, the New York Daily News included Trump Steaks on a list of Trump business failures.
-Steaks from West Palm Beach's Bush Brothers Provision Co. were on display at Trump's Florida news conference celebrating his latest primary victories on March 8, 2016 during which Trump claimed them to be "Trump Steaks".
+Steaks from West Palm Beach's Bush Brothers Provision Co. were on display at Trump's Florida news conference celebrating his latest primary victories on March 8, 2016, during which Trump claimed them to be "Trump Steaks".
 Trump-branded wine and water were also displayed, as an example of Trump's success in business.
 Observers there noted the Trump-named steaks were produced by a butcher in West Palm Beach.
 In March 2016, Vox noted that on QVC's website "reviews of Trump steaks were, um, mixed", with more than half of the reviews negative (1 star to 2 stars).
 In an interview with Anderson Cooper the following day, Trump said that he does not process the steaks but instead purchases them from local suppliers.
 As of April 2016 the only place the steaks can still be purchased is at Trump's various properties.